 After it emerged from bankruptcy in February, Ruby Tuesday said it would focus on developing virtual, delivery-only brands to leverage its growing off-premise business and support its long-term growth plans.

 Ruby Tuesday certainly has a lot of opportunities to bring on virtual brands.
-Its parent company NRD Capital launched Franklin Junction, a host kitchen provider, last year and has since grown to over 500 locations and over 20 partner brands.
-NRD brought Canadian seafood concept The Captain's Boil in April 2020 to the U.S., and quickly expanded it across the Ruby Tuesday system, including locations in Connecticut, Virginia, Pennsylvania and West Virginia.
+A managing partner of Ruby Tuesday's former parent company NRD Capital launched Franklin Junction, a host kitchen provider, last year.
+Franklin Junction has since grown to over 500 locations and over 20 partner brands.
+NRD bought Canadian seafood concept The Captain's Boil in April 2020 to the U.S., and through a partnership with Franklin Junction, expanded it across the Ruby Tuesday system, including locations in Connecticut, Virginia, Pennsylvania and West Virginia.

 Libby's BBQ appears to be Ruby Tuesday's next virtual brand trial.
 While it will only be available on the menu for a few months, it also shows how a casual brand can use a virtual brand to test new items in-store without having to completely change the menu.
 It can also be used to attract new and lapsed customers back to the restaurant.